The Human Conundrum

 it whispers to the leaves:

-“Was he turned a fool up on the hill,
+“Was he turned a fool up on this hill,

 I’m woken by the call.